The Arizona Free Windshield Replacement Law

 • The policy must include the Full Glass Endorsement per ARS § 20-263.

-• The damage must exceed repairable limits (chips vs cracks).
+• The damage must exceed repairable limits, or create a visibility or safety issue.

 Legal Triggers for Replacement